-As of December 31, 2022, the total carrying value of our investment portfolio was more than \$2.5 billion.
+As of December 31, 2023, the total carrying value of our investment portfolio was more than \$2.2 billion.
 These investments provide a steady source of income, which may fluctuate with changes in interest rates and our current investment strategies.

 While we oversee all of our investment activities, we employ independent Investment Managers.
-Our Investment Managers follow our written investment guidelines, which are approved by the Finance Committee of the Board of Directors.
-Our asset allocation is reevaluated by management and reviewed by the Finance Committee of the Board of Directors on a quarterly basis.
+Our Investment Managers follow our written investment guidelines, which are approved by the Finance Committee.
+Our asset allocation is reevaluated by management and reviewed by the Finance Committee on a quarterly basis.
 We also utilize our Investment Managers' investment advisory services to assist us in developing a tailored set of portfolio targets and objectives.

 Our Investment Managers actively monitor the ability of our bond issuers to repay their obligations, remain competitive, and maintain a strong financial position.
 Our Investment Managers also consider ESG criteria when evaluating investment opportunities.
-Each of our Investment Managers are signatories to the United Nations Principles for Responsible Investment Group, an independent non-profit organization that encourages investors to use responsible and sustainable investment practices to enhance returns and better manage risks.
+Each of our Investment Managers is a signatory to the UNPRI.